 Who the Etruscans Were and Why Their Art is Important

-My thological figures are extremely uncommon in murals found in tombs.
+Mythological figures are extremely uncommon in murals found in Etruscan tombs.
 The most common theme is of banqueting couples with servants serving the meal and musicians playing.
-The people in the murals all are making exaggerated gestures.
+The people in the murals usually make exaggerated gestures.
 The next most common theme is that of Etruscans enjoying nature.
 One mural depicts youthful hunters aiming slingshots at colorful birds.
-An example of a mural is shown below.

-Etruscan Pottery followed closely the style of Greek pottery, but the people were more lively much like the statues.
-One type of pottery that seems to be very unique to Etruscans is bucchero (BOO-ker-oh).
-It became common in the between the seventh and fifth century B.C. and is black and shiny from polishing.
-The black color was made by firing in an atmosphere charged with carbon monoxide instead of oxygen.
-Many people believe that bucchero was made to look like silver pots but were for those that couldn't afford the price of silver.
-However, bucchero is believed to have been almost as expensive as silver.
-Left is an example of the many types of Bucchero ware.
+Etruscan pottery followed closely the style of Greek pottery, even though it was decorated with more lively figures.
+One type of pottery that seems to be unique to Etruscans is bucchero (BOO-ker-oh).
+It became common between the seventh and fifth century BC and it was used to produce all types of pottery ware.
+Black in color, bucchero has a very shiny surface created by polishing.
+The black color was obtained by firing in an atmosphere charged with carbon monoxide instead of oxygen.
+Many people believe that bucchero was created to make pots that looked like silver for those who could not afford the real thing.
+This does not convince everybody, as it seems bucchero was, in fact, almost as expensive.

 The Etruscans were the masters of bronze sculpture and were praised by the Greeks and Romans for their skill.
-Sadly we have only a few examples of the Etruscans skill with bronze because after Rome occupied the area many of the bronze statues were sent to Rome to be melted down and made into bronze coins.
-The statues like much of Etruscan art are characterized by their lively features.
-One vivid example of the Etruscans artistry is the Chimera of Arezzo shown at right.
+Sadly we have only a few examples of it because, after Rome occupied the area, many of the bronze statues were sent to Rome to be melted down and made into bronze coins.
+The statues like much of Etruscan art, are characterized by their lively features.
+One vivid example of the Etruscans' artistry is the Chimera of Arezzo.
 The Chimera is a Greek monster with a lion's head and body and a serpent's tail.
 A second head of a goat grows out of the left side of the body.
 This statue is made in the action of attack, the skin is stretched tightly over the muscles and it looks up into the face of an unseen adversary.